slf4gwt/slf4gwt.github.io/usage.md

 ## Use parameters

 In a plain GWT log message, you have to create a string and log it afterwards.
 With slf4gwt, you can use parameters in your log message and define a list of objects, that replaces the parameters.
-This makes the log message more readable in the program code and you don't need to polute the code if log level enabled checks.
+This makes the log message more readable in the program code and you don't need to polute the code with "if-log-level-enabled" checks.
 This is done just before logging and so it is encapsulated on a better place.
+Nevertheless you can check the log level, when you need to do time-consuming operations for logging.

 Some log examples are here: